lakshmankumar12/languageNotes/go_notes.md

      b := [4]*int{ 2:new(int) }
   ```
 * every size is different type. `[5]int` is different from `[3]int`
+    * This makes it very rigid and usable directly in most places
+        * we cant type-cast from one size to another
+        * we cant assign 2 diff size arrays to same variable.
 * len(array) gives its length
 * Array copy works as long as both are of same types
   ```go